 How to book an appointment on 1177.se:

 - Go to the Vaccination mot covid-19 i Västerbotten page (in Swedish).
-This will show you a list of available time slots for all health centres and vaccination surgeries.
+This will show you a list of available time slots for all health centres and the vaccination clinic.

 - For each health centre and vaccination clinic, the dates and the number of available appointments will be shown.
 Available appointments are marked green.